 Dear Mums!
-If you think bandaids and gloves are a good idea to cover hands: think again as the glue on the underside of bandaids can irritate kiddos skin if left on too long.
+If you think bandaids and gloves are a good idea to cover hands: think again as the glue on the underside of bandaids causing skin irritation.
 Leaving gloves on can also make hands sweat depending on material of glove.
 The kid does not get the sensory input from using bare hands.

 Being a kid with Autism and sensory challenges is not easy by any means.
 The bandaids are kiddo’s attempt to armour himself (with bandaids) against an abrasive world.
 I understand this, but also not wanting the bandaids to get out of hand and turn into a fixation or Obsessive Compulsive thing I limit supply of bandaids.
 I’m also “caught between a rock and a hard place” because I don’t want to injure a developing self esteem and self preservation ideas in kiddo.Its a double edged sword.
 I look for alternatives.
 I think, well its cold and winter is coming on and the obvious solution is the wooden gloves for winter.

 I thought it was a great idea .
 So kiddo wore them everywhere, at school, at home, to bed.
 The hand was warm and protected in the glove.

 I realised that getting the glove off him for washing was going to be a big deal.
 We eventually worked out that I was to wash the gloves at night when he was in bed.
 HE was to take gloves off while in bed to let the skin on his hands breath.
 If I didn’t wash them at night then there would be problems.

 If you are going down the glove road with your child just beware that if the fabric of the glove is made of a polyester or poly fibre then your child’s hands are more likely to sweat underneath.
 This can be a breading ground for bacteria leadings to infections if not properly maintained.